zm-git-dev/NGSPipeDb/README.md

 └── treated_R2.fq.gz
 ```

-### 6. run test data <a name="RunTest"></a>
+### 6. run RNA-seq analysis on test data <a name="RunTest"></a>

-We provied a simple workflow for you to take a glance of NGSPipedb.
-In NGSPipe part, it contains 7 step analysis:
+We provied a simple RNA-seq workflow for you to take a glance of NGSPipe.
+In RNA-seq analysis part, it contains 7 step analysis:

 ```python
 1. sampling data